Docs Menu

 )

-val currentUser = app.login(customCredentials)
+val user = app.login(customCredentials)

 New in version 1.9.0.

-You can serialize data for a custom function credential using an EJSON encoder.
+You can serialize data for a Custom Function credential using an EJSON encoder.
 For more information, including examples, refer to EJSON Encoding for Atlas.

-To set up your application for Google User authentication:
+Before you can authenticate users with Google, you must set up your application for Google User authentication:

 1. In the Google Cloud Platform console, create an OAuth 2.0 client ID of type "Web application".